Dictionary » Negative Words » Coldness – Meaning, Definition, Synonyms and Antonyms

 Etymology

-The word “coldness” is derived from the Old English “ceald” or “cald,” meaning “cold,” combined with the suffix “-ness” to form a noun indicating a state or condition.
-Its roots go back to the Proto-Germanic *kaldaz and even earlier Proto-Indo-European *gel-, meaning “to freeze” or “to be stiff.”
+The word “coldness” comes from the adjective “cold”, which is traced to Old English “ceald” or “cald” (“cold”).
+The noun suffix “-ness” forms a term that names a condition or quality.
+Its deeper roots go back to Proto-Germanic *kaldaz and earlier Proto-Indo-European *gel-, associated with “to freeze” or “to be stiff.”
+For a broader foundation on the adjective, see Cold – Meaning, Definition, Synonyms and Antonyms.

 Example Sentences